cachiusa/device_xiaomi_veux-info/guide/ofox_bugreport.md

     - release version number,
     - whether it is official or unofficial

-## 2. How do I take the OrangeFox logs for posting?
+## II.
+How do I take the OrangeFox logs for posting?

 There are a variety of ways: